Resident Training Program - Internal Medicine Residency

 Here are some highlights of our clinical curriculum and structure:

 - At the UMMC and the VA, we have 4 general medicine teams (1 senior resident + 2 interns) in a team call structure.
 A Day Float resident helps the residents with admissions and cross cover to ensure they leave on time.

 - At both UMMC and the VA, we have a Team Call System for the general medicine services with the Night Team arriving at 9 PM, and the long call team taking their last admission at 6 PM.
 The "drip method" limits admissions from 4-6 PM so everyone leaves at the end of their shift.
+A moonlighter handles all cross-cover issues from 6-9 PM.
 With a Night Team covering 7 nights/week, interns and residents do not stay overnight on general medicine and Med-ID.

 - The team attending is the physician of record for all patients on all services.
 Hence, private practitioners and consultants may admit to our services, but the team attending, resident and intern assume primary responsibility for the patient.

 - Patient coverage in the ICU's is done by residents, hospitalists and intensivists.
 At UMMC, an intensivist is present in the MICU 24/7/365.
-At night the intensivist and pulmonary-critical care fellow work with the senior resident and intern in admitting and cross-covering patients.
-In the CCU, the senior resident and intern admit and cross cover patients at night, with a cardiology fellow available for immediate assistance.
-At the VA, the MICU and CCU services are covered at night by the ICU resident doing a 28-hour overnight shift and interns on a night float rotation.
+At night the intensivist and pulmonary-critical care fellow work with the senior resident and 2 interns in admitting and cross-covering patients.
+In the CCU, the senior resident and 2 interns admit and cross cover patients at night, with a cardiology fellow available for immediate assistance.
+At the VA, the MICU and CCU services are covered at night by the ICU resident and interns on a night float rotation.
 Interns on VA ICU rotations do not stay overnight.